 - Work with primary basic science mentor to identify an additional “clinical mentor.”

 - The student should notify the Directors of OGS and Translational Track (Charles Lowman and Sanjoy Bhattacharya) in writing of the intent to declare the Translational Track and provide names of both mentors (template).

 Complete the translational coursework

 - Attend workshop on IRB protocol preparation, 1 day, no credit.
-Share proof of attendance with OGPS.
+Share proof of attendance with OGS.

 - Attend seminars of Clinical & Transl.
 Research, CTI 601.
-Share proof of attendance with OGPS.
+Share proof of attendance with OGS.

 - Dissertation must contain at least one “translational” specific aim.

 - Dissertation committee must have at least one member involved in translational research.

 - OGS will monitor student progress through the translational track by marking progress in the Graduate Studies portal.

 - When student declares the translational track, OGS will enroll him/her in the translational track program in Graduate Studies.
 As the student progresses, documentation of each requirement will be uploaded to the student’s file.